LuckyPray/DexKit/doc-source/src/en/index.md

   link: https://luckypray.org/DexKit-Doc
   type: secondary
 features:
-- title: Easy to use
+- title: Elegant and Simple
-  details: No need to learn bytecode!
-Using your IDE's hints, you can quickly get started without the need for documentation.
+  details: DexKit is built with a user-friendly API entirely using Kotlin DSL, supporting nested complex queries and providing good support for Java as well.
-- title: Efficient
+- title: Superior Performance
-  details: Implemented in C++ and defaults to multithreaded lazy loading of resources!
-Up to ten or even hundreds of times faster than other similar tools.
+  details: Implemented using C++ at its core, DexKit delivers superior performance.
+It utilizes multiple algorithms on top of multithreading, allowing it to complete complex searches in an extremely short time.
 - title: Cross-platform
-  details: Usable on various platforms, such as testing on Windows, Linux, or MacOS, and then moving the logic into the Android platform after testing is completed.
+  details: It offers multi-platform support.
+After testing on Windows, Linux, or MacOS, the code can be directly migrated to the Android platform.
 footer: LGPL-3.0 License | Copyright © 2022 LuckyPray
 ---

-### Hassle-Free Hooking!
+### Ultimate Experience, Say No to Tediousness

 #### Example Code

-> This is an example app's obfuscated code, and we want to dynamically adapt the hook for this method.
-Due to obfuscation, the method and class name may change with each version.
+> Assume this is obfuscated code from a host app.
+We need to dynamically adapt the hook for this method.
+> Due to obfuscation, method names and class names may change with each version.

 ```java
 public class abc {